Tests and Treatments

 This sterilisation operation involves cutting the tube (the vas) that come from each testicle that carry the sperm.
 Usually by local anaesthetic, small incisions are made in the scrotum, the vasa are identified, divided and the ends tied.
 You will be asked to provide two semen samples usually around 4 months to check there is no further viable sperm.
 You will need to continue to use alternative forms of contraception until you receive notification that it is safe not to do so, sometimes this requires further semen samples after the initial two provided.

-This operation is performed when a man has had a vasectomy and circumstances have changed such that a reversal procedure is requested .
+This operation is performed when a man has had a vasectomy and circumstances have changed such that a reversal procedure is requested.
 The success of the operation is largely dependent on the time interval since the initial vasectomy was performed.
 The operation involves a general anaesthetic, delivering the ends of the cut tube (the vas) that come from each testicle that carry the sperm and rejoining the ends.
-After three months, you will be asked to provide semen samples to determine the success of the operation.
 It may take up to a year for viable sperm to reappear.
+More information is available at www.reconnectvasectomyreversal.com.